-- (2) to include references to other decisions, notices or regulations enacted in accordance therewith or effective as a result thereof. - 1.3 Unless otherwise stated in the context herein, all references to an Article, clause, item or paragraph shall refer to the relevant article, clause, item or paragraph of this Agreement. - 2.
-Equity Pledge - 2.1 As collateral security for the timely and complete payment and performance of all Contract Obligations, the Pledgor hereby pledges to the Pledgee a first security interest in all of the Pledgor's rights, title and interests, whether now owned or hereinafter acquired by the Pledgor, in the Pledged Equity (the "Equity Pledge"). - 2.2 The Pledgor shall have been or will be registered at the local branch of State Administration for Market Regulation ("SAMR") as one of the shareholders of the Domestic Company holding his proportion of the equity interests in the Domestic Company as set forth in Appendix I above and hold such equity interests free and clear of encumbrances except for the Equity Pledge as provided in this Agreement and/or as otherwise agreed by the Parties. - 2.3 The Pledgor hereby undertakes that he will be responsible for recording the Equity Pledge on the register of equityholders of the Domestic Company on the date hereof or as soon as practicable from the date hereof, and will use his best endeavors to register the Equity Pledge with SAMR (the "Registration of Equity Pledge").
-In the event the SAMR requires that the Registration of Equity Pledge be completed by using an equity pledge agreement between the Parties substantially in form stipulated by the SAMR, subject to Section 13.5, the Parties shall enter into an equity pledge agreement in such stipulated form (the "Registration Version") and the Pledgor shall and hereby undertakes that he will use his best endeavors to register the Equity Pledge with SAMR by using the Registration Version. - 2.4 During the term of this Agreement, the Pledgee shall not be liable in any way for impairment in value of the Pledged Equity, nor shall the Pledger have any right to make any claims against the Pledgee for such impairment in value. - 2.5 Upon the occurrence of any Breaching Event, the Pledgee shall have the right to dispose of the Pledged Equity in the manner set forth in Article 4 hereof. - 2.6 Without the prior written consent of the Pledgee, the Pledgor shall not increase the registered capital of the Domestic Company by contributing additional capital, or allowing any third party to contribute additional capital to the Domestic Company.
+- 2.1 As collateral security for the timely and complete payment and performance of all Contract Obligations, the Pledgor hereby pledges to the Pledgee a first security interest in all of the Pledgor's rights, title and interests, whether now owned or hereinafter acquired by the Pledgor, in the Pledged Equity (the "Equity Pledge"). - 2.2 The Pledgor shall have been or will be registered at the local branch of State Administration for Market Regulation ("SAMR") as one of the shareholders of the Domestic Company holding his proportion of the equity interests in the Domestic Company as set forth in Appendix I above and hold such equity interests free and clear of encumbrances except for the Equity Pledge as provided in this Agreement and/or as otherwise agreed by the Parties. - 2.3 The Pledgor hereby undertakes that he will be responsible for recording the Equity Pledge on the register of equityholders of the Domestic Company on the date hereof or as soon as practicable from the date hereof, and will use his best endeavors to register the Equity Pledge with SAMR (the "Registration of Equity Pledge").
+In the event the SAMR requires that the Registration of Equity Pledge be completed by using an equity pledge agreement between the Parties substantially in form stipulated by the SAMR, subject to Section 13.5, the Parties shall enter into an equity pledge agreement in such stipulated form (the "Registration Version") and the Pledgor shall and hereby undertakes that he will use his best endeavors to register the Equity Pledge with SAMR by using the Registration Version. - 2.4 During the term of this Agreement, the Pledgee shall not be liable in any way for impairment in value of the Pledged Equity, nor shall the Pledger have any right to make any claims against the Pledgee for such impairment in value. - 2.5 Upon the occurrence of any Breaching Event, the Pledgee shall have the right to dispose of the Pledged Equity in the manner set forth in Article 4 hereof. - 2.6 Without the prior written consent of the Pledgee, the Pledger shall not increase the registered capital of the Domestic Company by contributing additional capital, or allowing any third party to contribute additional capital to the Domestic Company.

-- 2.7 Without the prior written consent of the Pledgee, the Pledger shall not consent to the adoption of any shareholders' resolution or by any other means permit the Domestic Company to declare or distribute any dividends or profits. - 2.8 Without the prior written consent of the Pledgee, the Pledgor shall not enter into any transactions with the Domestic Company. - 2.9 During the term of the Equity Pledge, the Pledgor shall deliver to the Pledgee's custody the original capital contribution certificate for the Pledged Equity and the original equityholders' register containing the Equity Pledge within five business days from the execution of this Agreement or from the completion of any re-registration of shareholding if the percentage of equity interests changes (in such case, the Pledgor shall deliver to the Pledgee's custody the updated original capital contribution certificates for the Pledged Equity and the updated original equityholders' register containing the Equity Pledge.
+- 2.7 Without the prior written consent of the Pledgee, the Pledgor shall not consent to the adoption of any shareholders' resolution or by any other means permit the Domestic Company to declare or distribute any dividends or profits. - 2.8 Without the prior written consent of the Pledgee, the Pledgor shall not enter into any transactions with the Domestic Company. - 2.9 During the term of the Equity Pledge, the Pledgor shall deliver to the Pledgee's custody the original capital contribution certificate for the Pledged Equity and the original equityholders' register containing the Equity Pledge within five business days from the execution of this Agreement or from the completion of any re-registration of shareholding if the percentage of equity interests changes (in such case, the Pledgor shall deliver to the Pledgee's custody the updated original capital contribution certificates for the Pledgee Equity and the updated original equityholders' register containing the Equity Pledge).
 The Pledgee shall take custody of such original documents during the entire term of this Agreement. - 2.10 The Pledgee shall have the right to collect dividends or any other distribution paid with respect to the Pledged Equity during the term of this Agreement.